HREVN

 Live runtime, public surfaces, and verifiable continuity for AI workflows

 HREVN is no longer only a protocol hypothesis.
-It now operates as a live managed runtime with public surfaces for Anthropic, Codex, Google / Genkit, and OpenClaw, plus a public MCP server and a public npm package for the Google surface.
+It now operates as a live managed runtime with public surfaces for Anthropic, Codex, Google / Genkit, OpenClaw, and Kiro, plus a public MCP server, a public npm package for the Google surface, and a public Kiro power alpha.

 What HREVN is